-Rolling Stock - DTC-owned and operated vehicles for the purpose of revenue service in the provision of providing fixed-route and paratransit public transportation.
+1. Rolling Stock - DTC-owned and operated vehicles for the purpose of revenue service in the provision of providing fixed-route and paratransit public transportation.

 DTC does not operate any third-party-owned assets.
-All DTC revenue service vehicles are ADA-compliant and the fleet consists of:
+All DTC revenue service vehicles are ADAcompliant, and the fleet consists of:

-- 40' and 45' MCI over the road coach commuter buses - 29', 35', and 40' Gillig Low-Floor diesel and hybrid fixed-route buses.

-25' Elkhart and C&E diesel and propane paratransit buses
+- 40' and 45' MCI over the road coach commuter buses - 29', 35', and 40' Gillig Low-Floor clean diesel, hybrid fixed-route buses. - 35' and 40' Proterra and Gillig Low Floor fully electric buses - 25' Elkhart and C&E propane cut-a-way and van paratransit buses vehicles an increase of 44 compared to the initial 2018 count of 517 revenue vehicles.
+DTC's 300 vehicle paratransit fleet is now 100% propane powered fleet.
+DTC's electric fixed-route bus fleet will soon represent 10% of the fixed-route fleet of 261 buses.
 Each vehicle is assigned a unique ID number for tracking and preventative maintenance purposes.
 The unique ID number identifies the assets purchase/acceptance group, service type, and operating division.

+DTC currently has 561 revenue

 DTC owns four Hyundai Rotem commuter rail cars (#'s 735, 736, 871 and 872) purchased in 2013 under agreement with SEPTA.
 However, DTC does not operate, maintain, or store the rail cars.
-At the time of this writing DTC is not a grantee that operates passenger rail service; SEPTA service on the Wilmington/Newark Line is contracted through SEPTA.
+All rail cars and service are provided under contract with the Southeastern Pennsylvania Transit

+Authority (SEPTA).
 Therefore, DTC does not have any associated rail infrastructure in its asset portfolio.
-Accordingly, DTC does not have any direct capital responsibility and so the rail cars will not be included in this TAM Plan.